Tips and Products for Preventing Dry Skin

 Buy a Humidifier

-It’s not just the outside air that’s dry during winter in Beijing, having the heating on full blast inside dries out the air in our homes and offices.
-Luckily, there is an easy solution to this: invest in a humidifier.
-You can easily buy a humidifier on Taobao by searching 空气加湿器 (kōngqì jiāshīqì) and there are a number of relativiely cheap ones available, including smart ones you can link to a home app from places like Xiaomi and Huawei.
+It’s not just the outside air that’s dry during winter in Beijing; having the heating on full blast inside dries out the air in our homes and offices.
+Luckily, there is an easy solution to this: Invest in a humidifier.
+You can easily buy a humidifier on Taobao by searching 空气加湿器 (kōngqì jiāshīqì) and there are a number of relatively cheap ones available, including smart ones you can link to a home app from places like Xiaomi and Huawei.
 You can also get mini humidifiers that are perfect to put on your desk while at the office.

 Stay Hydrated on the Inside

-It’s all well and good moisturizing and keeping your body hydrated on the outside but it’s important to make sure it’s hydrated on the inside too.
-Be sure to drink plenty of water throughout the day and you can also eat foods that are high in water content like cucumber or watermelon to help.
+It’s all well and good to moisturize and keep your body hydrated on the outside, but it’s important to make sure it’s hydrated on the inside, too.
+Be sure to drink plenty of water throughout the day, and you can also eat foods that are high in water content, like cucumber or watermelon, to help.
 Drinking green tea can also help moisturize the skin as it naturally contains vitamin E.

 Have Shorter Showers With Warm (Not Hot) Water

-Although the idea of having a long hot shower, or bath if you’re lucky enough to have one, may seem like a great idea for combatting dry skin it’s actually not.
-This is because exposing yourself to hot water for a long period of time actually strips away the “good” oils from your skin and draws the moisture out from your skin.
-Instead for those suffering from dry skin it’s better to use warm water when showering and try to keep shower length relatively short.
+Although the idea of having a long hot shower (or bath, if you’re lucky enough to have one) may seem like a great idea for combating dry skin, it’s actually not.
+This is because exposing yourself to hot water for a long period of time actually strips away the “good” oils from your skin and draws moisture out of your skin.
+Instead, for those suffering from dry skin, it’s better to use warm water when showering and try to keep the shower length relatively short.